 Electronic Financial Information Filing System (eFIN)

-Last year, the Securities Division introduced our new electronic financial information filing system (eFin). eFin is a portal for registered investment advisers to file the financial reporting documents required by WAC 460-24A-060 including balance sheets, surety bonds, fund audits, subordination agreements, and other related documents.
-Going forward investment advisers will file these documents in eFin instead of emailing them to the Securities Division as was previously done.
+The Securities Division's electronic financial informationg filing system (eFin) is a portal for registered investment advisers to file the financial reporting documents required by WAC 460-24A-060 including balance sheets, surety bonds, fund audits, subordination agreements, and other related documents.
+Investment advisers file these documents in eFin instead of emailing them to the Securities Division.
 Instructions on how to use eFin were sent via email along with the Investment Adviser Renewal Notice.
 Please contact our Licensing team at (360) 902-8815 if you need your firm’s access code or need to file an amendment to your initial eFin submission.
-Alternatively, you may still send your financials to email@example.com.
+Alternatively, you may still send your financials to firstname.lastname@example.org.

 You can access the eFin system using the Secure Access Washington (SAW) website found at https://secureaccess.wa.gov/myAccess/saw/select.do